Yasso 800s Guide: How To + Marathon Time Predictor

 The marathon is 99% aerobic.

-Workouts for the marathon should be designed around running close to your desired marathon pace.
+Workouts for the marathon should be designed around running close to your goal pace.
 These could include:

-The purpose of the workouts would be to have the body experience the demands of your marathon pace and adapt to this.
+The purpose of the workouts would be to have the body experience the demands of your marathon pace and develop adaptations to be able to hold it for the full marathon distance.

-A workout of Yasso 800s is going to have you running paces that will be anaerobic.
+A Yasso 800 workout is going to have you running paces that will be anaerobic.

-While there are benefits to doing an anaerobic workout during your marathon training, this workout is not going to be specific to the demands of the marathon.
+While there are benefits to doing an anaerobic workout during your marathon training, this workout will not be specific to the demands of the marathon.

-For example, let’s say we have a runner who is hoping to run a 3-hour marathon to qualify for Boston.
+For example, let’s say we have a runner hoping to run a 3-hour marathon to qualify for the Boston Marathon.

-If this runner was going to do Yasso 800s, they would need to run two laps around the track in 3 minutes.
+If this runner were to do Yasso 800s, they would need to run two laps around the track in 3 minutes.

-For this runner, the 6-minute pace is closer to their 5k or 10k pace.
+For this runner, the 6-minute pace is closer to their 5k or 10k race pace.

 So our runner is doing 5 miles of intervals at 5k-10k pace while getting 3 minutes of rest between each rep.

-This isn’t a workout that is going to produce very meaningful results for a runner hoping to improve their marathon time through workouts.
+This isn’t a workout that will produce meaningful results for a runner hoping to improve their marathon time through speedwork.

 So what should you do instead?